 boundary;

-Maximum trench bottom hydraulic loading rates for pressure-dosed systems using TL-2 and TL-3 effluent are found in Table 1 and are to be used as follows:
+Maximum hydraulic loading rates for systems using TL-2 and TL-3 effluent are found in Table 1 and the following applies:

-The designer is responsible for reducing loading rates according to the features and properties of the soils in the soil treatment area as well as for reducing loading rates for other types of dispersal;
+Loading rates shall be reduced according to the features and properties of the soils in the soil treatment area.

-Adherence to the maximum trench bottom hydraulic loading rate criteria herein does not assure or guarantee that other performance requirements of this chapter, including effluent dispersal or ground water quality, will be met.
-It is the designer's responsibility to ensure that the proposed design is adequate to achieve all performance requirements of this chapter;
+The proposed design of the system shall be adequate to achieve all performance requirements of this chapter.
+Adherence to the maximum hydraulic loading rate criteria herein does not assure or guarantee that other performance requirements of this chapter, including effluent dispersal or ground water quality, will be met. ;

-Trench bottom hydraulic loading rates for pressure-dosed systems shall not exceed the values in Table 1;
+Loading rates for systems shall not exceed the values in Table 1;

 Hydraulic loading rates shall be incrementally reduced from the TL-2 values in Table 1 when a treatment unit or system is not designed to achieve TL-2 or TL-3.
 In such cases, the designer shall, for monitoring purposes, specify the effluent quality of the treatment unit.
-If the specified BOD5 exceeds 60 mg/l, the designer shall use loading rates for septic tank effluent;
+If the specified BOD5 exceeds 60 mg/l, the designer shall use loading rates for septic tank effluent as found in 12VAC5-610 et seq.;

-Trench bottom hydraulic loading rates for gravity dosed systems shall be reduced from the values in Table 1; and

-Area hydraulic loading rates for systems such as drip dispersal, pads, and mounds shall be reduced from the values in Table 1 and shall reflect standard engineering practice.

-Table 1

-Maximum Pressure-Dosed Trench Bottom Hydraulic Loading Rates
+and